-Breathing is considered a highly sensitive and reasonably feasible indicator according to questionnaire 2 and the 'absence of breathing' can be used to confirm unconsciousness prior to release from restraint.
+Breathing is considered a sensitive and reasonably feasible indicator at key stage 1 during slaughter without stunning according to questionnaire 2, and the cessation of breathing can be used to confirm unconsciousness prior release from restraint.

-Muscle tone is considered a highly sensitive and reasonably feasible indicator according to questionnaire 2.
-Moreover, 'loss of muscle tone' can be used to confirm unconsciousness prior to release from restraint.
+Muscle tone is considered a highly sensitive and reasonably feasible indicator at key stage 1 during slaughter without stunning according to questionnaire 2.
+Loss of muscle tone can be used to confirm unconsciousness prior release from restraint.